They say…

 The imposing block now known as the Lever Building, on the south side of Clerkenwell Road between Hatton Garden and Leather Lane (85 Clerkenwell Road EC1R 5AR) was once the main building of Reid’s Griffin Brewery.
 Note the striking octagonal clock on the gable at the Hatton Garden end.
 The site stretched south to Hatton Wall.
 A little along Hatton Garden, on another gable high above the cycle docking station, is a medallion depicting a griffin.
 None of these buildings are listed.

-Immediately opposite the southwest corner of Leather Lane and Hatton Wall is a Grade II-listed mid-19th century former Reid pub, originally known as the Clock but now Craft Beer Co Clerkenwell (82 Leather Lane EC1N 7TR).
+Immediately opposite the southwest corner of Leather Lane and Hatton Wall is a Grade II-listed mid-19th century former Reid pub, originally known as the Clock House but now Craft Beer Co Clerkenwell (82 Leather Lane EC1N 7TR).
 It’s a one-star heritage pub by virtue of its interior and also stocks an excellent range of contemporary beer.

 The Grafton Arms at 2 Strutton Ground (SW1P 2HP) is all that remains of the Carter Wood Artillery Brewery, which was behind the pub and the other buildings facing the street to the south, but was demolished soon after it closed in 1890.
 The gated alleyway to the right of the pub was once a public road, a continuation of Old Pye Street (then known as Pear Street) giving access to the brewery yard.

 Two major redevelopments, between 1959-64 and 2004-18, have obliterated the site of the original Stag brewery near Victoria Station, with some work still ongoing.
-Sir Simon Milton Square, the east-west walkway through the Nova complex which leaves Buckingham Palace Road by the Stoke Restaurant (81 Buckingham Palace Road SW1W 0AJ), more-or-less follows the line of the former Brewer Street which originally led to the main brewery entrance.
+Sir Simon Milton Square, the east-west walkway through the Nova complex which leaves Buckingham Palace Road by the Stoke House Restaurant (81 Buckingham Palace Road SW1W 0AJ), more-or-less follows the line of the former Brewer Street which originally led to the main brewery entrance.
 Today it takes you to Bressenden Place, a street built as part of the traffic system in the first redevelopment.
 The brewery was on the other side of this, stetching east towards Palace Street.
 Following its demolition, a new Stag pub was opened in 1963 at 15 Bressenden Place, on the west side just to your left, closed and demolished in 2012 to make way for the Nova Building, voted the UK’s ugliest building in 2017.

 Two remnants of the first redevelopment remain: Portland House (SW1E 5RS), the 101 m immediately opposite on the other side of Bressenden Place, which covered the brewery entrance, and Roebuck House, a residential block behind it to the northwest.
 These and several other now-demolished blocks were arranged around a central square, Stag Place, an area now covered by the northern part of Cardinal Place Gardens and part of the 21st century block to the north.